 - JUGDAOHSINGH, R. "SILICON AND BONE HEALTH."
 The journal of nutrition, health & aging 11.2 (2007): 99–110.
 Print.

 - Graefe, E.u., and M. Veit.
 "Urinary Metabolites of Flavonoids and Hydroxycinnamic Acids in Humans after Application of a Crude Extract from Equisetum Arvense."Phytomedicine 6.4 (1999): 239-46.
 Web.

-- Radulović, N., Stojanović, G. and Palić, R. (2006), Composition and antimicrobial activity of Equisetum arvense L. essential oil.
+- Radulović, N., Stojanović, G. and Palić, R. "Composition and antimicrobial activity of Equisetum arvense L. essential oil."
 Phytother.
 Res., 20: 85–88. doi: 10.1002/ptr.1815.

-- Asgharikhatooni, Azam et al. "The Effect of Equisetum Arvense (Horse Tail) Ointment on Wound Healing and Pain Intensity After Episiotomy: A Randomized Placebo-Controlled Trial."
+- Asgharikhatooni, Azam, et al. "The Effect of Equisetum Arvense (Horse Tail) Ointment on Wound Healing and Pain Intensity After Episiotomy: A Randomized Placebo-Controlled Trial."
 Iranian Red Crescent Medical Journal17.3 (2015): e25637.
 PMC.
 Web.
 10 Mar.
 2016.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.